reach-sh/reach-lang/docs/dev/src/workshop/index.md

 This is like a "multi-signature wallet", where one account originates the funds and approves transactions, while another account solely spends those funds.
 It might be used to give a child an "allowance" from their trust fund.
 It could be modified to allow the funder to add funds over time if the fund runs low.
-This is the first workshop on the "transfer funds" track that introduces `{!reach} while` statements.
+This is the first workshop on the "transfer funds" track that introduces `{!rsh} while` statements.

 @{workshopWIP("multisig")}